By

 The extra money allowed Assetou to pay her son’s medical bills when he needed an operation.
 “I’m so grateful for having been able to contribute in saving my baby’s life,” she said.
 Asked what makes her proud, she replied, “Bringing real respect to my household, as I earn money and participate significantly in [covering] expenses.
 I’m so grateful for that.”

-Looking towards the future, Assetou hopes to invest her extra funds to buy a chicken farm and use the income to fund her son’s education.
+Looking toward the future, Assetou hopes to invest her extra funds to buy a chicken farm and use the income to fund her son’s education.
 “I hope my son will not stop school, as I have been obliged to, and finds a great job,” she said.

 The success of Project Awalé has demonstrated that across Côte d’Ivoire’s cocoa-growing area there are many enterprising women like Assetou.
 When equipped with the skills and opportunities they need, they can help to bring more diverse livelihoods to their households and create more prosperous communities.